 The relative performances of each model were explored using out of sample forecasts.
 We trained models on the first five years of data (60 observations) and generated forecasts for the remaining year (12 observations).
 Probabilistic forecast performance was evaluated using a discrete version of the Rank Probability Score (DRPS; Gneiting and Raftery 2007) and coverage of 90% prediction intervals.
-Forecasts with lower DRPS and coverages closer to 0.9 were considered more accurate.
+Forecasts with lower DRPS and coverage closer to 0.9 were considered more accurate.

 CASE STUDY: FORECASTING TICK ABUNDANCES

 Amblyomma americanum and Ixodes scapularis are two widespread species of hard ticks capable of transmitting a diversity of parasites to animals and humans, many of which are zoonotic (Rochlin and Toledo 2020).
-Due to the medical and ecological importance of these species, a goal in disease ecology is to understand factors that influence their abundances.
+Due to the medical and ecological importance of these species, a common goal is to understand factors that influence their abundances.
 The National Ecological Observatory Network (NEON) carries out standardised long term monitoring of tick abundances as well as other important indicators of ecological change (Thorpe et al. 2016).
 Nymphal abundances of both tick species are routinely recorded across NEON plots by drag cloth sampling, with plots nested within sites (Springer et al. 2016).
-These plot-level series show strong seasonality and incorporate many of the challenging features associated with ecological data including overdispersion, high proportions of missingness and irregular sampling, making them useful for exploring the utility of mvgam.
+These plot-level series show strong seasonality and incorporate many of the challenging features associated with ecological data including overdispersion, high proportions of missingness and irregular sampling in time, making them useful for exploring the utility of DGAMs.

 Temperatures between -5°C to 5°C can affects various components of tick physiological diapauses and host-seeking behaviours (Clark 1995).
-We therefore included a cumulative growing degree day (cum_gdd) variable using temperature records for each site’s nearest weather station from NOOA’s Daily Global Historical Climatology Network daily database as a covariate.
-The predictor was calculated as the total number of days up to the start of the tick season (1st June) in which the mean of the day’s maximum and minimum temperatures was above 0°C. We fit species-specific DGAMs to four years of data (2015 – 2018) for 17 A. americanum plots (nested in 7 NEON sites) and for eight I. scapularis plots (nested in three sites)(National Ecological Observatory Network 2022).
-Timepoints during winter (epidemiological weeks 1 – 14 and 41 – 53) were removed prior to modelling as no observations occurred during this period, leaving a seasonal frequency of 26 (calendar weeks 15 – 40).
-For each species we fit four models representing different hypothetical dynamics:
+We therefore included a cumulative growing degree day (cum_gdd) variable using temperature records for each site’s nearest weather station from NOAA’s Daily Global Historical Climatology Network daily database as a covariate.
+The predictor was calculated as the total number of days up to the start of the tick season (1st June) in which the mean of the day’s maximum and minimum temperatures was above 0°C. We fit species-specific DGAMs to four years of data (2015 – 2018) for 17 A. americanum plots (nested in 7 NEON sites) and for eight I. scapularis plots (nested in three sites) using the most recent release of the NEON tick drag sampling product (National Ecological Observatory Network 2022).
+Timepoints during winter (epidemiological weeks 1 – 14 and 41 – 53) had entirely missing observations as no sampling occurred during this period, but we kept these in the model.
+For each species we fit four models representing different hypothetical dynamics, though we caution that our goal here was not to carry out a rigorous analysis but to highlight how DGAMs could be used to facilitate model selection and scrutiny:

 Null: there is no seasonality, rather the latent factors / random site-level effects of cum_gdd fully influence the dynamics for the plot-level series.
-Formula: y ~ s(site, bs = ‘re’) + s(cum_gdd, site, k = 3, bs = ‘fs’) + Z
+We hypothesised that the site-specific partial effects of cum_gdd could be mildly nonlinear, so we set k = 5 for this smooth function.
+Formula in R syntax: y ~ s(site, bs = ‘re’) + s(cum_gdd, site, k = 5, bs = ‘fs’) + Z

 Hyp1: all plots share a seasonal pattern, with any remaining variation captured by the latent factors and site-level cum_gdd effects.
-(Wallace et al. 2019)Formula: y ~ s(site, bs = ‘re’) + s(cum_gdd, site, k = 3, bs = ‘fs’) + s(season, k = 26, m = 2, bs = 'cc') + Z
+In addition to the assumption of cum_gdd nonlinearity, we assumed the global seasonal pattern was moderately nonlinear and flexible enough to capture the characteristic double peaks commonly seen in hard tick nymph abundance survey time series (Wallace et al. 2019), and we assumed the seasonal function was cyclic with equal values between the end of December and the beginning of January.
+Formula: y ~ s(site, bs = ‘re’) + s(cum_gdd, site, k = 5, bs = ‘fs’) + s(season, k = 12, m = 2, bs = 'cc') + Z